Karl Anderson

 • Commercial Dispute Resolution

 Commercial dispute resolution forms a core part of Karl’s practice.
 He has been instructed on a wide variety of complex, high-value commercial disputes, many of which have included international elements and questions of jurisdiction, choice of law and recognition and enforcement of foreign judgments.
-He has acted both led and unless not only in the Chancery Division, the Commercial Court and London Circuit Commercial Court but also in arbitrations and offshore.
+He has acted both led and unled in the Chancery Division, the Commercial Court and the London Circuit Commercial Court, as well as in arbitrations and offshore jurisdictions.

 Some notable examples include: